w-h-a/js_foundations/scope-note.md

 the code from line _i_ to line _i + k + 1 + m + 1 + l + 1 + p + 2 + q + 1 + r + 1_ is the scope of the block just in case there is either a `let` or `const` declaration within the block code of length _k_, the block code of length _l_, or the block code of length _r_.
 (Note, it is not enough that `a` and `u` are declared within the nested block.)
 This is also referred to as 'block' scope.

-Now if scopes are defined like this, let's talk about which scopes variables are _available in_ (or _accessible in_) rather than say scopes are properties of variables.
+Now, if scopes are defined like this, let's talk about which scopes variables are _available in_ (or _accessible in_) rather than say scopes are properties of variables.

 4. An occurrence of `z` is _available in_ a scope just in case:
   - if `z` is declared with `var`, either